temporalio/samples-ruby/sorbet_generic/README.md

-# Sorbet Typing
+# Sorbet Generic

-This sample shows a proof of concept on how to use advanced Sorbet features like generics for activities, workflows, signals, queries, and updates.
-The Temporal Ruby SDK does not have Sorbet signatures natively, so this is just a proof of concept on how Sorbet users could consume the library.
-See the "Issues" section for details on issues encountered.
+This sample shows a proof of concept on how to use advanced Sorbet generics for activities, workflows, signals, queries, and updates.
+The Temporal Ruby SDK does not have Sorbet signatures natively, so this is just a proof of concept on how Sorbet users could consume the library if they have advanced needs.

+⚠️ Users that are not concerned with advanced generic use cases can just use traditional `tapioca` generation to generate the RBI files for Temporal Ruby SDK.
+This sample is only here to demonstrate **advanced generic use cases**.

+See the "Issues" section for details on issues encountered during development.

 To run, first see [README.md](../README.md) for prerequisites.
 Then, in this directory: